malengatiger/flutter-mongdb-mobile/mobmongo/example/README.md

-# mobmongo_example
+# mobmongo3_example

-Demonstrates how to use the mobmongo plugin.
+Demonstrates how to use the mobmongo3 plugin.

 ## Getting Started